smarie/python-pyfields/docs/api_reference.md

 **Parameters**

  - `type_hint`: an optional explicit type hint for the field, to override the type hint defined by PEP484 especially on old python versions because type comments can not be captured.
+It supports both a single type or an iterable of alternate types (e.g. `(int, str)`).
 By default the type hint is just a hint and does not contribute to validation.
 To enable type validation, set `check_type` to `True`.
  - `check_type`: by default (`check_type=False`), the type of a field, provided using PEP484 type hints or an explicit `type_hint`, is not validated when you assign a new value to it.
 You can activate type validation by setting `check_type=True`.
 In that case the field will become a descriptor field.
  - `default`: a default value for the field.
 Providing a `default` makes the field "optional". `default` value is not copied on new instances, if you wish a new copy to be created you should provide a `default_factory` instead.
 Only one of `default` or `default_factory` should be provided.
  - `default_factory`: a factory that will be called (without arguments) to get the default value for that field, everytime one is needed.
 Providing a `default_factory` makes the field "optional".
 Only one of `default` or `default_factory` should be provided.